 You could definitely make your class’s words bigger or smaller, but this was the size chose because we knew they could fit on our bulletin board.

 Ninja Note: Before your students get too far, check their spelling.
 We had a lot of acheiving and beleeving one year.

 What to Do With the Power Words Once They’re Made

 Each student was photographed with their power word.
 We printed these in colour on a full page size and students placed these in the front of their daily work binder.

 It was a constant reminder to aim to live up to their power word.

 We also created a display in our classroom where we hung all of our power words for the entire year.
 It was a great conversation piece between students and guests in our classroom.
 Students were challenged to come up with interesting and creative words and loved the idea of making visual representations of their words.
-We’ve included this lesson and many more like it in our Back to School Activity Set.
+We’ve included this lesson and many more like it in our Back to School Activities Set which can be found in our TpT Store or Brain Ninjas Shop.